-Enable Social Distance Reporting
+Enable Interpersonal Distance Reporting

-Enabling this feature will cause the simulator to create two output files:

-filename_sd_transient.csv and filename_sd_accumulated.csv.
-These files report social distancing information based on how closly occupants are located.
+Enabling this feature will cause the simulator to create two output files: filename_sd_transient.csv and filename_sd_accumulated.csv.
+These files report interpersonal distancing information based how close together occupants are located.
+The distance calculation is computationally expensive and adds about 10% to simulation runtime.
 See Section 12.6 for more information.

-Social Distance
+Reference Distance

-When social distance reporting is enabled, this value is used to calculate exposure data and is reported as SD in filename_sd_accumulated.csv.
+When interpersonal distance reporting is enabled, this value is used to calculate exposure data and is reported as SD in filename_sd_accumulated.csv.
 See Section 12.6 for more information.